cadupereira21/ProjectTrailHiker/Project-Trail-Hiker/Assets/DailyReports.md

 ## Day 5 - 25/08/2021

 I improved the Level Generator + Prototyped something about our scores and added some UI, so I can generate a build tomorrow and send to some people for testing purposes.

+## Day 6

+I improved the Level Generator + Added a new Initial Scene and improved the movement system

+## Day 7 - 01/09
+Today I implemented the Quick Time Event system.
+It still need balance and it's pretty static, but i'm sure I can make it realçy dynamic :)